Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/customisations.rst

 **For the docker server you need to do this :**

 You will need to create a bridge between your host and the tuleap docker.
-To do that you going to do this :
+To do that you are going to do this :

-``docker run -v directory_files/:name_of_directory -v name_volume:/tuleap-data -t -i alpine sh``
+``docker run --rm -v directory_files/:/pictures -v name_volume:/tuleap-data cp -f /pictures/organization_logo*.png /tuleap-data/var/lib/tuleap/images``

 * directory_files : it’s corresponding of where you put your two logos in your host.
-* name_of_directory : it’s the name of your directory in your container.
-You can put what you want.
 * name_volume : it’s the name of your volume that you are using for this modification.
 You can check all your volumes name with : ``docker volume ls``
-* alpine : we decide to put alpine because it’s a light image but you can choose an another one.
-* sh : it’s launching a bash environment.

-Now you are going to remove the two existing logos in ``/tuleap-data/var/lib/tuleap/images``

-When this is done you can go exit the bash environment.

-And now you are going to copy your two png files between your host and the tuleap docker.
+In the first part of the command ``docker run --rm -v directory_files/:/pictures -v name_volume:/tuleap-data`` it will create a bridge between your host and the tuleap docker.

-``docker run -v directory_files/:name_of_directory -v name_volume:/tuleap-data -t -i cp name_of_directory/organization_logo.png /tuleap-data/var/lib/tuleap/images``

-Do the same for ``organization_logo_small.png``

-Now you can start docker with : ``docker compose up -d``
+In the second part of this command ``cp -f /pictures/organization_logo*.png /tuleap-data/var/lib/tuleap/images`` it will copy all your logo files into the tuleap docker by erasing the old one.

+You can restart your container to see the modification :

+* ``docker ps`` to know what is your container id.
+* ``docker restart container_id``

 Finally you can check on your docker website if everything work.